mossblaser/slidie/slidie/render_xhtml/viewer/README.md

 ---------------------

 Whilst HTML supports inline SVG, you lose XML namespace support which is absolutely essential for passing in Slidie metadata.
-Fortunately XHTML, the XML-embedding of HTML5, is almost indistinguishable from HTML and widely supported.
+Fortunately the XML syntax for HTML5 (informally, if ambiguously, referred to as XHTML), is almost indistinguishable from HTML and widely supported.
 SVGs can be embedded in an XHTML document in all of their namespaced glory whilst the rest of the document remains (almost) bog-standard HTML.

 Why is Javascript Required?